Lectionary Bible Studies and Sermons

 "The thoughts of many hearts will be revealed."

 The human condition complicates our psyche.
 We are made the way we are through our genetic inheritance.
-We inherit our parents inclinations, both mental and emotional, as well as physical.
-"Like mother like daughter; like father like son".
+We inherit our parents inclinations, both mental and emotional, as well as physical - Like mother like daughter; like father like son.
 The circumstances of life also shape us.
 We learn behavior-patterns from our parents and friends.
-We learn to gain favour by kindness, or violence.
+We learn to gain favor by kindness, or violence.
 And we learn that there are different kinds of violence.
-The weak and powerless can violate others through psychological guilt-manipulation.
+We easily learn that the weak and powerless can be controlled by psychological manipulation.
 Very soon our ways are set; our hearts defined.
 The older we get the more defined are our ways.

 The scary part of all this is that we rarely see ourselves the way others see us.
-We assume our own balance, while easily observing the imbalance of others.
+We assume our own sanity, while easily observing the insanity of others.
 We may dislike someone, but the problem is their's not ours.
 They are responsible for making us feel the way we do, and as for others who don't see things the way we do, then obviously they have a perception problem.

 How can we know ourselves and to ourselves be true?
 When Simeon spoke of the coming messiah, he defined his role in the terms of the "suffering servant".
 Jesus' presence will cause action and reaction.
 Some will come to him and others will reject him.
 The messiah possesses a divine quality that forces us to open up the hidden self.
 In his presence the buried psyche is exposed for good, or evil.